sdbs-uni-p/minihive-docker/README.md

 ### Accessing the Docker container <a name="accessing-container"></a>

 Using the following command you can access the *minihive* container via ssh on localhost, port 2222.
+Please, check the ssh's [manual pages](https://www.openssh.com/manual.html) for more information.
 The user name and password are:

 - **username**: minihive
 - **password**: minihive